Actions

 cmd-k and then cmd-s.

-Nov 8, 2025 - Toggle line-number in VS Code?
+Nov 8, 2025 - VS Code line numbers, toggle shortcut

 I place my VS code on the right side and I have my rendered doc on the left side.
 I want to toggle line number on and off so that I can save a few more characters on the screen.
 The solution is to use cmd-shift-p to open the command palette, then type “Toggle Line Numbers” and press enter.
 This toggles the line numbers on and off.